stlartworks/stlartworks.github.io/enterprise.md

 ### Pricing

-Commissioned projects are priced based on individual needs and design.
-For more information on how to commission custom-designed graphic items, bicycle racks and other art for your business or organization, please call Priscilla Block at 314-899-9757.
+Commissioned projects are priced based on individual needs, materials, and design.
+For more information on how to commission custom-designed graphic items, bicycle racks, and other art for your business or organization, please call Priscilla Block at 314-899-9757.